+I started implementing contracts with all new clients too.
 Seriously.
 Get your business set up as officially as possible, as soon as possible.
 You’ll save yourself a lot of ballsing around and wondering if you’re doing things right.
 The accounting software I use is called FreeAgent, by the way.
 It’s cloud-based, does everything a small online business needs, and, most importantly, has awesome, hilarious writers on its team.
-(Use that link and you get a 10% discount.)
+(Use that link and you get a 10% discount, and so do I.)

 S’right.
 I’m a teacher now.
 I teach people how to get started with freelance writing the exact same way I did.
-The next class runs this coming Friday, actually (January 3).
-So if you want to make your living from writing online too, and you want to get started as quickly as possible, check it out here.
+The next class runs this coming Friday (January 3).

 It’s always good to have a few income streams, though it took me a little while to figure out how to branch out with Untamed Writing.
 The first lightbulb moment was when I started outsourcing some of my content writing work, which left me time to work on other stuff, such as launching my writing class and finding copywriting clients, both of which are better paying than content writing.

 What didn’t go well?

 Ahem, you may have noticed.
 I never made it a priority, and in the latter part of the year, I decided to stop it altogether until I got my shit together.
 I was sick of scrabbling about and pulling a post together at the last second because, Oh, it’s been over a week since I last wrote anything.
 I’m a writer.
 I need to write more, and I need to think about what I’m going to write before I write it.